 Business Loop I-40 travels a 23 mile route concurrent with U.S. 421 and partially along side U.S. 158 and North Carolina 150.
 The freeway veers north from I-40 at Exit 188 to Downtown Winston-Salem, where it crosses paths with the U.S. 52 (Future I-285) & U.S. 311 freeway.
 Continuing east, Business Loop I-40 & U.S. 421 wind across the town of Kernersville and end at a wye interchange (Exit 206) with I-40 just west of the Greensboro city limits.

-A NCDOT project slated for 2017-2020 addresses some of the substandard aspects of the Business 40 freeway from west of 4th Street to east of Church Street.
+A NCDOT project underway from 2017 to 2020 addresses some of the substandard aspects of the Business 40 freeway from west of 4th Street to east of Church Street.
 The $100 million project aspects include modernizing entrance and exit ramps, replacing bridges and resurfacing the roadway with new concrete.
 An announcement made on October 21, 2016 by Governor Pat McCrory indicates that the revamped roadway will be renamed Salem Parkway with U.S. 421 as the primary designation.5

 Signs for Business Loop I-40 will be removed when the upgrade work concludes in late 2020.
 U.S. 421 was selected as the primary route due to motorist confusion between I-40 and Business 40.5